-Agricultural Equipment Technician 20L
+Agricultural Equipment Technician 20/30L

-In this course, students learn to identify different farm implements, explore how they are used in the agricultural process, and acquire fundamental knowledge of the tools used in their upkeep and repair.
+In this courses, students learn to identify different farm implements, explore how they are used in the agricultural process, and acquire fundamental knowledge of the tools used in their upkeep and repair.
 Students will also learn basic safety practices.

 This course consists of 50 hours of online theory, 40 hours of practical learning in a work study placement, and 10 hours at a boot camp on Saskatoon's Sask Polytechnic campus*.
 There will be additional extra-curricular opportunities for students such as equipment demo days, site tours, and speaker events (optional).
 Students will be required to complete all of the theory component before being placed in the work study portion of the course.

 These courses will not count as a PAA credit on your transcripts.
 This is a Locally Determined Option course and upon completion will count as a 20 or 30 level elective credit.